Editors notes:

 “Well you remember when all of our Fall Festival stuff was soaked?”
 Shelby had a much better memory than I did, she always had.

-I had brought the mold stuff up with Shelby again, a week later, because it was playing incessant in my mind.
+I had brought the mold stuff up with her again, a week later, because it was playing incessant in my mind.
 Details swirling like pieces of a puzzle, I couldn’t make sense of.
 Suddenly, it was like everywhere I looked in the school building, all I could see was water damage.
-There were wet and stained ceiling tiles in the classrooms, in the front office, trashcans catching water drips in the hallways.
+There were wet and stained ceiling tiles in every classroom and in the front office.
+Trashcans caught water drips in the hallways.
 As Shelby and I entered the PTO room she reminded me of the problems in there.

 I looked up and saw multiple ceiling tiles with the trademark, water damaged, light brown rings.